audiotool/manual/manuals/plugins/effects/gate_effect.rst

 ===========

-The Gate effect pedal can be used to mute out unwanted sounds from the inputed audio signal by gating out sounds under a given threshold.
+The Gate effect pedal can be used to mute out unwanted sounds from the inputted audio signal by gating out sounds under a given threshold.
 The Gate pedal also has a side-chain input, this allows for the signal from another device to be used to trigger the gate.
-For example, if a synth is inputed into the Gate and then a drum machine is side-chained through the Gate, the Gate will only become active when the drum machine makes a sound.
+For example, if a synth is inputted into the Gate and then a drum machine is side-chained through the Gate, the Gate will only become active when the drum machine makes a sound.